Clinical Study Investigator, Manager of the On TRACK Concussion Program

 Katherine has previously worked as a kinesiologist, personal trainer and coach, overseeing and designing individualized rehabilitation programs for athletes post-injury.
 Katherine's research is influenced by her background in sports, including soccer, figure skating, field hockey and track and field.
 She has played competitive soccer from a young age including at the varsity inter-university level for the University of Waterloo.
 Katherine was also a soccer skills instructor for the Waterloo Minor Soccer Club and mentored elementary school children through the Varsity Team Up Program at the University of Waterloo.

-Dayna completed her B.Sc honours in psychology at York University in 2009, and her MSc. in occupational therapy at McMaster University in 2011.
-Her master's research focused on the use of the Nintendo Wii for assessment of balance and exertion in youth with mild traumatic brain injuries.
+Dayna completed her B.Sc Honours in psychology at York University in 2009, and her MSc. in occupational therapy at McMaster University in 2011.
 She is a registered occupational therapist with The College of Occupational Therapists of Ontario.

-Dayna is currently working as a research coordinator at Holland Bloorview Kids Rehabilitation Hospital in the Bloorview Research Institute, the Concussion Centre and with the Centre for Leadership in Acquired Brain Injury.
-She is currently working on various projects examining assessment and treatment modalities for children with acquired brain injuries.
+Dayna is currently working as a research coordinator at Holland Bloorview Kids Rehabilitation Hospital in the Bloorview Research Institute, the Concussion Centre.
+She is currently working on various projects examining assessment and treatment modalities for children with concussion.
 Her clinical and research goals involve improving the quality of life of children with acquired brain injuries, and helping them return to the activities they need to, want to and love to do.
-She has a keen interest in concussions and improving childrens’ ability to return to meaningful activity after injury through investigation of new and unique treatment and rehabilitation methods.
+She has a keen interest in concussions and improving childrens’ ability to return to meaningful activity after injury through investigation of new and unique treatment, education, and rehabilitation methods.
 Dayna also has an interest in investigating outcome measures that can be used with children with brain injuries.
-Dayna has clinical and research experience in pediatrics, acquired brain injury, concussion, and virtual reality.
+Dayna also supports the On TRACK Concussion Program, where she co-supervises clinical occupational and physical therapy students, and also supports/supervises master student research projects and research volunteers.
+Dayna has clinical and research experience in pediatrics, acquired brain injury, concussion, neuromuscular diseases, and return-to-school and physical activity.

 Andie Hickling, MScOT, OT Reg.
 (Ont.)